IEEE Emerging Technology Reliability Roundtable 2023

 *Serviceability: Focus on the technology, solutions and platforms which can improve Operation and Maintenance (O&M) ability, including Deployment, Monitoring, Upgrade/Patching, Adjustment, Troubleshooting, Fault Recovery, Data Configuration, etc. The target of Serviceability is to make the O&M work more Easily, Remotely, Automatically and Efficiently in order to achieve Low OPEX and High Customer Satisfaction.

-Participants at the ETR-RT 2019 in Masala/Helsinki, Finland
+Participants at the ETR-RT 2023 in Athens, Greece

 David H. Lu, Vice President (Retired), Network Systems, AT&T, USA